NDepend

 As the code sample above suggests, in .NET 7.0 IParsable<T> is implemented by all numeric types Int32, Byte, Double… but also by other types usually subject to parsing like DateTime, DateOnly or Guid.

 One limitation of these new parsing APIs is that it assumes that the entire string is the value.
-You can easily provides your own parsing interfaces that take the start index as input and returns the number of char consumed.
-This way one can chain parsing operations on a string:
+You can easily provide your own parsing interfaces that take the start index as input and return the number of characters consumed.
+This way one can chain parsing operations on a string while avoiding allocating new strings through calls to SubString() :

-Alternatively .NET 7.0 provides the similar interface ISpanParsable<T> to parse from any ReadOnlySpan<Char> that typically represents a sub-string.
+Alternatively, .NET 7.0 provides a similar interface ISpanParsable<T> to parse from any ReadOnlySpan<Char> that typically represents a sub-string.

 Generic Parsing before .NET 7.0

-Just think about it: there were no easy way to implement generic parsing before .NET 7.0 and C# 11.
-One could have used Reflection as shown in the code ample below:
+Just think about it: there was no easy way to implement generic parsing before .NET 7.0 and C# 11.
+One could have used Reflection as shown in the code sample below:

 But this implementation is slower because of reflection cost.
 And one certainly doesn’t want a performance penalty each time a parsing occurs.

-Even worst, the compile-time safety is not here to prevent calling Parse<T>() on a type T that has no Parse(string):T method.
+Even worse, the compile-time safety is not here to prevent calling Parse<T>() on a type T that has no Parse(string):T method.

 Generic Factory Pattern

-Generic parsing is just an example of the Generic Factory Pattern made possible with C#11 static abstract.
-We can now have in our code base sweet interfaces like IParsebleFromJson or IParsebleFromXml that promote abstraction and re-use through generic algorithms.
+Generic parsing is an example of the Generic Factory Pattern made possible with C#11 static abstract.
+We can now have in our code base sweet interfaces like IParsebleFromJson or IParsebleFromXml that promote abstraction and reuse through generic algorithms.

 But parsing is not the only use-case of generic factories.
-The code sample below proposes an extension method BuildVector<TNumeric>() that builds a vector from any array of numerics:
+The code sample below proposes an extension method BuildVector<TNumeric>() that builds a vector from an array of numerics:

 The Curiously Recurring Template Pattern (CRTP)